tursodatabase/libsql/ext/jni/README.md

 SQLite3 via JNI
 ========================================================================

-This repository houses a Java Native Interface (JNI) binding for the sqlite3 API.
+This directory houses a Java Native Interface (JNI) binding for the sqlite3 API.

 > **FOREWARNING:** this subproject is very much in development and